-Students may visit MBS in compliance with the general contact and hygiene regulations, however, we would like to point out that for visiting the university - as for leaving the apartment in general - there must be a valid reason according to the current Bavarian Infection Protection Measures Ordinance.
 Masks are mandatory in all areas of the Munich Business School building for university members and guests.
 The maximum usable number of seats in the seminar rooms, reading rooms and the library is clearly marked at the entrance of each room and must be observed.
+At the same time, entering a room requires checking in using the German Corona App via the QR code located at the entrance area.
 In the rooms it is marked which places must be kept free in order to keep the safety distance of 1.5 meters.
 It is not permitted to change the seat and table positions in the seminar room.
 The minimum distance must also be maintained for group and partner work and the exchange of work equipment must be avoided.
 The seminar rooms must be ventilated regularly, the cooling system must not be used.
 In all courses, participant lists of the physically present students must be kept.

 MBS strives to convert all events into an online format so that as many people as possible can attend the events.
 Whether and in what form smaller events can take place on site is decided individually.
 You can find an overview of MBS (online) events here: https://www.munich-business-school.de/mbs/hochschule/mbs-events.

-- In all areas of the house and the grounds of Munich Business School a mouth and nose cover must be worn, preferably a FFP2 or OP mask.
-The mask obligation currently also applies to the marked seats in the seminar and work rooms, lecturers are exempt from the obligation.
+- FFP2 masks are mandatory in all areas of the building and the grounds of Munich Business School.
+The mask obligation currently also applies to the marked seats in the seminar and work rooms as well as for lecturers.

-- All premises are accessible on foot via the staircase.
-Elevators may only be used with up to two persons and with a mask.
+- All premises are accessible via the stairwell.
+Elevators may only be used individually and with a mask.